 - The dough will be soft.
 Divide in half.
 Working with one piece of dough at a time and using as little extra flour as possible, roll to a 1/4-inch-thick rectangle.
 Spread with half of the filling leaving a 1/2 border along both short side edges and top long edge un-spread (to help with sealing).

-- Fold the short side edges of the dough in slightly and then roll from the bottom up.
+- Fold the short side edges of the dough in slightly to hold in filling and then roll from the bottom up.
 Lightly pinch dough along long edge to seal seam.
 Place seam side down on a parchment-lined sheet pan.
 Repeat with remaining dough and filling.
 Allow to rise for 1 to 1-1/2 hours, covered with greased plastic, until light and slightly puffed.

 - Bake 35 minutes.
 Let cool on pan 10 minutes, then transfer from sheet pan to a cooling rack to cool completely before cutting into slices.

-- Wrap remaining loaf tightly in foil or wrap.
+- Wrap leftover tightly in foil or plastic wrap.

 - Nut Filling